tadpole256/file-dedup/README.md

 - Pillow library
 - tqdm library

-You can install the required libraries using pip:
+You can install the required libraries using pip.

+This is an early version and I'm sure there's a lot of room for improvement.
+This is an open source project and I'm happy to accept any contributions.